Optimizing Opinions with Stubborn Agents: Introduction

 This paper is outlined as follows.
 We begin with a literature review in Section \ref{sec:lit_review}.
+We the present the opinion equilibrium condition in Section \ref{sec:equilibrium}.
+Our greedy algorithm for stubborn agent placement is presented in Section \ref{sec:optimization}.
+Performance results for our algorithm on real social networks are presented in Section \ref{sec:results}.
 We then present our opinion dynamics model in Section \ref{sec:model}.
 Convergence results for the model are presented in Section \ref{sec:stubborn_agents}.
-Our greedy algorithm for stubborn agent placement is presented in Section \ref{sec:optimization}.
-Performance results for our algorithm on real social networks are presented in Section \ref{sec:results}.
 We conclude in Section \ref{sec:conclusion}.
-We include all proofs in Section \ref{sec:proofs}, details on the construction of our datasets in \ref{sec:data_analysis}, and implementation details for our method for estimating the polarity of a tweet in Section \ref{sec:neural_network}.
+We include all proofs in Section \ref{sec:proofs}, details on the construction of our datasets in \ref{sec:data_analysis}, and implementation details for estimating the polarity of social media posts in Section \ref{sec:neural_network}.